 Amendment.
 The maps and data forms from the HUD mapping tool were included with the submission to HUD in November 2012.
 A careful review of the Housing Market Analysis provided by the National Community Stabilization Trust revealed that Notices of Default have dropped substantially and the REO inventory has also fallen considerably in the County.
-The available REO inventory and Notices of Default that have been filled are concentrated in the northwest quadrant of the County.
+The available REO inventory and Notices of Default that have been filed are concentrated in the northwest quadrant of the County.
 With investors becoming extremely active in the local housing market again, it has become increasingly difficult for the County to compete with them.
 It has been determined that for the County to achieve its goal/HUD requirement of expending fifty percent (50%) of this grant by March 2013, most of this identified area will need to become the County's Area of Greatest Need (AGN).
 The County will endeavor to cluster its acquisitions to small communities/neighborhoods, however, this may not be possible given the market conditions and HUD deadline.
-This Amendment to the plan was discussed at the AHAC/CATF meeting on October 18, 2012.
+This Amendment to the plan was discussed at teh AHAC/CATF meeting on October 18, 2012.
 The AHAC/CATF recommended approval of the AGN expnasions to the Board of County Commissioners (BOCC).
+An advertisement was placed in the local newspaper, the Orlando Sentinel to the Board of County Commissioners (BOCC).
 An advertisement was placed in the local newspaper, the Orlando Sentinel and El Sentinel (Spanish language version) announcing the Amendment and maps were made available for review and comment on the County's website from October 19, 2012 to November 2, 2012.
 The Notice also announced that there would be an opportunity to comment on the Amendment at the BOCC meeting on November 5, 2012.
 The amendment was considered at the regular BOCC meeting on November 5, 2012, of which, the Amendment was approved.
-Amendment 3 - This minor amendment is being submitted July 22, 2013.
-Activity 1/ Osceola County needs to address the very low income rental projects (scattered site rentals and Four Winds) with additional funding. \$400,000 is being moved from Activity 1 to Activity 2 There were no public comments received associated wi
+Amendment 3 -This minor amendment is being submitted July 22, 2013.
+Activity 1/ Osceola County needs to address the very low income rental projects (scattered site rentals and Four Winds) with additional funding. \$400,000 is being moved from Activity 1 to Activity 2.
+Activity 2.
+Osceola County needs to address the very low income rental projects (scattered site rentals and Four Activity 2.
+Activity 2 / Osceola County needs to address the very low income rental projects (scattered site rentals and Four Winds) with additional funding. \$400,000 is being moved from Activity 1 to Activity 2 There were no public comments received associated with this amendment.
+Amendment 4 - This minor amendment is being submittedSeptember 5, 2013 Osceola County requests approval to enlarge its currently approved Areas of Greatest Need (AGN) in the Poinciana and St. Cloud areas.
+The current Poinciana AGN will be expanded by adding an area that adjoins to the north of the current